gregr/ina/nscheme/lib/nscheme/README.md

     #(define* names ...) ;; define each to #t initially
     #(define-vector-type name field ...)

-* consider ditching explicit parsing, in favor of full (static) fexprs
-  * can this simplify things even more? at what cost? still easy to reason about?
-    * make ample use of constants to give stable meanings to syntax/fexprs
-  * could reintroduce parsing if performance is an issue (after optimization)
-  * define eval via tiny applicative language (corresponding closely with ast:)
-    * can eval be written the same way in both Racket and applicative nScheme?
-      * non-list apply is the only issue?
-    * but parse to closures instead of vector-code, for flexibility
-      * can run transparently to emit and optimize first order repr of closures
-      * won't need things like env reification, since closure can just capture
-  * static, in contrast with Kernel's dynamic fexprs
-    * I don't see a downside to the static approach; it seems just as expressive;
-      yet there are modularity/encapsulation benefits, so it may be more expressive
-    * in Kernel, applicative behavior is a dynamic property of values via wrap/unwrap
-    * in this approach, applicative behavior is a static property of bound names
-      * syntactically apparent, determined by how a name is bound
-      * any procedure may behave as an applicative or operative without modification
-    * static approach allows encapsulation where desired
-      * e.g., the dynamic approach, an operative passed to map will observe map's implementation details, and there is no way to prevent this
-      * in the static approach, map can bind f as applicative, guaranteeing the security of its source code

-* Kernel-like formal parameter trees
-  * (define (x y ... . z) w ...) no longer defines a procedure?

 * parallel processing: spawn, (mvector-cas! mv i expected new) => boolean?